Top 5 Accounting Tricks Every Small Business Owner Should Know

 • Spreadsheets in Excel or Google Sheets for those starting out on a budget.

-• Mobile apps for receipt scanning such as Hubdoc or Expensify, which integrate with accounting software.
+• Mobile apps for receipt scanning such as Hubdoc or Dext, which integrate with accounting software.

 Best Practices